Arzu Karabulut: Return to Fortuna Köln

+Return to Beşiktaş

 She went to Turkey again, and joined Beşiktaş J.K. in the 2020-21 Turkcell Women's Football League season.
 She enjoyed her team's champions title, and played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds scoring one goal.
 In October 2021, she suffered a nasal fracture during a friendly match before the 2021-22 Turkcell Super League, and had to underwent an operation.

+ALG Spor

 On 23 July 2022, she transferred to the Gaziantep-based league champion club ALG Spor.
 She played for her new team in the 2022–23 UEFA Women's Champions League on 18 August 2022.

+Galatasaray

+She signed a contract with Galatasaray on 19 January 2024.

+In the statement made by Galatasaray club on July 20, 2025, it was said that we thank you for your efforts and wish you success in your future careers.

 International career

 Between 2006 and 2007, Karabulut capped eleven times for the Turkey girls' under 17 national team, amongst others in the qualifications for the 2008 UEFA Women's U-17 Championship.
 She scored three goals with the Turkey U-17 national team, all in friendly matches.

 Already in the beginning of 2006, she debuted in the Turkey women's U-19 national team.
 Karabulut went on to appear in 39 international matches until 2010, and netted seven goals for the U-19 national team.

 Finally, she made her debut in the Turkey women's national team in the UEFA Women's Euro 2013 qualifying – Group 2 match against the Romanian side on 23 November 2011.
 She took part in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match first time against Montenegro on 28 November 2013.
 She scored her team's honor goal in the match against the women from Wales that ended with 1–5.